sajibcse68/MyDailyLearn/javascript/redux/redux.md

 console.log(count); // 3
 ```

+## Reducers

+#### Ruleso of Reducers

+- Must return any value besides `undefined`
+- Produces `state` or data to be used inside of your app using only `previous state and the action`
+- Must not return reach `out of itself` to decide what value to return (reducers are pure)
+- Must not mutate its input `state` argument

 #### Combine Multiple Reducers

 - First principle of Redux: all app state is held in a `single` state object in the store